 You will be notified at discharge which kind of sutures your pet has and if/when they are likely to be removed.
 Your pet will require follow-up checks around 3 and 10-days post-surgery to assess the wound and to plan any ongoing treatment.

 How much does pet tumour removal cost?

 The cost of tumour removal will vary depending on the size, location and difficulty of surgery for your pet.

 At Animal Trust we have a fixed pricing structure to avoid any unexpected costs.

-- A complex mass removal (such as splenic mass, gastrointestinal mass, certain glandular tumours) costs £849, including pre-anaesthetic bloods, general anaesthetic, surgery, pain relief post-op, histopathology (lab fees) and post-surgical checkup.
+- A complex mass removal (such as splenic mass, gastrointestinal mass, and certain glandular tumours) costs £929, including pre-anaesthetic bloods, general anaesthetic, surgery, pain relief post-op, histopathology (lab fees) and post-surgical checkup.

-- Metastasis checks – done on the same day as surgery, is an additional £109.
+- Metastasis checks – done on the same day as surgery, are available for an additional cost.
 It includes imaging (X-rays and ultrasound) carried out prior to surgery for tumour types that may have spread.
 This may affect the surgical plan (curative vs palliative).